zotero/zoterobib/README.md

 **translateURL**
 Specifies URL for the *translation-server*.
 By default localhost is assumed to proxy request to the translation server.

+**apiAuthorityPart**
+Specifies the authority part of the URL for Zotero API requests.
+Defaults to `api.zotero.org`.

 Development server configuration
 --------------